-I put up some notes from a conversation I had with a friend on G+, who's a subject matter expert on the brain.
-This was thoroughly enlightening, and gave me a model to work from:
+I had a conversation with a friend on G+, who’s a subject matter expert on the brain.
+This was thoroughly enlightening, and gave me a model to work from.

 In the game, the basic cycle of manipulation is: